© 2025 All Rights reserved WUSF

 West Boca Medical Center in Boca Raton is one of five South Florida hospitals owned by Tenet Healthcare that have sued the Leapfrog Gruop over the nonprofit's safety grades.

-Leapfrog — which publishes A-to-F hospital grades twice a year to help patients assess safety — said its methodology is open to the public, reviewed by independent experts and updated annually with input from hospitals and researchers.
-The nonprofit maintains its intent is to inform consumers, not to provide professional medical advice or official regulatory guidance.
+The nonprofit publishes A-to-F grades twice a year to help patients assess hospital safety, and says its methodology is open to the public, reviewed by independent experts, and updated annually with input from hospitals and researchers.
+Leapfrog maintains its intent is to inform consumers, not provide professional medical advice or regulatory guidance.

 ALSO READ: Leapfrog Group sends cease-and-desist letter to five Florida Tenet hospitals that filed lawsuit

-The filing follows a May cease-and-desist letter Leapfrog sent to the hospitals and their attorneys, demanding they stop spreading “false statements” about its grading system.
+The Florida hospitals' filing follows a May cease-and-desist letter Leapfrog sent to the hospitals and their attorneys, demanding they stop spreading “false statements” about its grading system.
+The hospitals contend that the highest-rated facilities tend to be Leapfrog members — a claim the nonprofit disputes.

 I’m the online producer for Health News Florida, a collaboration of public radio stations and NPR that delivers news about health care issues.